MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_Intro.md

     > If the following file format requirements are not met, your feed file will not be processed.

     - File must be tab delimited plain text with extensions: TXT, ZIP, GZ, GZIP, TAR.GZ, TGZ. <br> - XML files are also accepted (if Google-formatted).
-    - If uploading via FTP, the file name of TXT or XML files have to match the file name specified for a feed’s settings. <br> In the case of compressed text format, the compressed TXT file inside the archive (ZIP, GZ, GZIP, TAR.GZ, TGZ) must have the matching file name.
+    - If uploading via FTP, the file name of TXT or XML files have to match the file name specified for a feedâ€™s settings. <br> In the case of compressed text format, the compressed TXT file inside the archive (ZIP, GZ, GZIP, TAR.GZ, TGZ) must have the matching file name.
 Any feed file that is archived needs to have a single compressed file inside.
     - File must start with a single header row.
     - Each product offer has to be on a separate line of the file.
     - Do not include HTML in the text files.